 We investigated her background, appeared in court on behalf of our client and proved not only the allegations were unsupported by any credible evidence, but that there was no future threat of harm.

 The judge dismissed the request for a permanent restraining order.
-(K.E. v.
-P.A.)
+(In re matter of P.A.)

 14. PHYSICAL ABUSE